-Through the Older Americans Act Title III-C, Senior Meals provide individuals with a nutritious meal meeting the HealthierUS.gov dietary guidelines and one-third the Dietary Reference Intake (DRI).
+Through the Older Americans Act Title III-C, Older Adult Meals provide individuals with a nutritious meal meeting the HealthierUS.gov dietary guidelines and one-third the Dietary Reference Intake (DRI).
 Meals are provided in a congregate setting (group dining) or as home-delivered meals for those unable to leave their home due to illness or isolation.

 A person who is at least 60 years old and is homebound because of physical incapacity; emotional, mental or social conditions; or isolation is eligible to receive home-delivered meals.
 The spouse of a homebound eligible person or a person under age 60 who is dependent on an eligible person is also eligible to receive a home-delivered meal, if receipt of the meal is in the best interest of the homebound older person.

 A person is considered homebound when one or more of the following physical incapacities exist:

 A person is considered homebound when any one or more of the following emotional, mental or social conditions exist:

 - Inability to function within a group of people

 A person is considered homebound when any one or more of the following isolating conditions exist: